djangocon/2023.djangocon.us/_schedule/talks/2023-10-18-13-20-t2-best-practices-for-making-a-wagtail-site-as-accessible-as-possible.md

 - Custom validation to ensure that a page has a logical heading order
 - Ensuring alt text is used appropriately (Spoiler alert: every image doesn't need alt text!)
 - Usage of `aria-label` attributes to provide essential context to screen readers
-- Prividing timely, contextual help to editors as they create their content
+- Providing timely, contextual help to editors as they create their content